Kuuuube/osuSkills_Scripts/notes.md

 ## parser.py
 (parses the output of launcher.py after some minor manual fixing)

-Fixing launcher.py output: (I was too lazy to automate this with another script)
+Fixing launcher.py output: (an automated script to do this will probably be made eventually)
 1. Take the output of launcher.py in the calculations folder and run in cmd (for windows) `copy *.txt temp`
-2. Take temp and copy all matches of the following regex: `Stamina: .*?\)`
+2. (Optional) It is recommended to take temp and copy all matches of the following regex: `Stamina: .*`.
+This will remove invalid map calculations which should speed up and cut down on errors in `parser.py`.
-3. Paste the copied matches into a file named osuskills_calculations_full.txt (make sure each match is pasted to a new line)
+3. (Optional) Paste the copied matches into a file named `osuskills_calculations_full.txt` (make sure each match is separated by a new line)

 Using parser.py:
 1. Run parser.py
 2. Go through the cli
 3. The output collection will be in a folder in the parsed_files folder

+Note: When adding large amounts of filters the collection names can get too long for osu! to recognize.
+Changing the name of the MD5 list to something shorter and running it through CollectionCSVtoDB manually can fix this.